Last Updated on September 4, 2024

 Ways to create a new branch in GitHub

 Mastering branch creation in GitHub is essential for managing code changes effectively.
+For example, you can create a new branch specifically for a feature or bug fix to keep your main codebase clean and organized.
 Let’s outline multiple methods to suit your workflow preferences.

 Creating a branch via the branches overview